compuphase/Make-plus/README.md

 Note: the descriptions of these macros is terse and incomplete.
 Look up the full function of these macros in the GNU manual.
 An updated manual, focusing on this fork, is part of this project; see the "doc" folder.

-## A predefined variable for the space character
+## Predefined variables for the space and "newline" characters
 We use some tools that require a list of files separated with commas on the input line.
 GNU make separates the prerequisites by space characters.
 This can be converted with the `$(subst ...)` function, like in:
 ```
 comma = ,